jrandj/aws-security-specialty/README.md

         * **Customer Managed Policies:** Customer managed policies that provide more precise control.
         * **Inline Policies:** Policies that you can add directly to a single user, group, or role.
 These maintain a strict one-to-one relationship between a policy and an identity.
 They are deleted when you delete the identity.

     * S3 Bucket Policies are attached only to S3 buckets.
 They can be at the user level and specify what actions are allowed or denied on the bucket.
-They apply for S3 only.

     * S3 ACLs are a legacy access control mechanism that predates IAM.
 AWS recommend sticking to IAM policies and S3 bucket policies.
 However, if you need to apply policies on the objects themselves, then S3 ACLs can be used.
 These apply at the object level unlike bucket policies which apply at the bucket level.